kunalislive/ubuntu-fleet-config/README.md

 ## Known Issues / TODO

-- [ ] The wallpaper download URL in `local.yml` points to the GitHub HTML page rather than the raw file — update to `raw.githubusercontent.com` URL.
 - [ ] SIEM forwarding (`siem.sarvika.com:514`) is commented out — enable once SIEM infrastructure is in place.
 - [ ] Software audit log aggregator IP (`192.168.1.100:514`) is hardcoded — consider making it a variable.
 - [ ] No idempotency guard on `aa-enforce` — minor harmless warning on every run.